pranav271103/ViT-VisionTransformers/README.md

 ##  License

-This model is licensed under the [CreativeML OpenRAIL-M License](https://huggingface.co/spaces/CompVis/stable-diffusion-license).
+This model is licensed under the [Apache 2.0 License](https://github.com/pranav271103/ViT-VisionTransformers/blob/main/LICENSE).
 It allows for responsible research and commercial use, but **strictly prohibits**:

-- Harassment, surveillance, or profiling.
-- Generating misleading or harmful content (e.g., deepfakes for impersonation).
-- Use in political campaigns or autonomous weapons.

 Please read the license carefully before using the model.